 Thinking to myself, “It didn’t seem right to me the happiest place on Earth, could also be the unhappiest place on Earth.”

-I was dragged inside against my will.
-My screams and cries were deafening–not exactly what the people at Disney World want to hear.
+I was dragged inside Space Mountain against my will.
+My screams and cries were deafening–not exactly what the people at on line at Space Mountain want to hear.
 My parents pulled me through the pitch-black maze leading to the ride.
 Salty tears filled my mouth.
 The cold bars of the seat clamped around me, eliminating any chance at escape.

 OPINIONS CAN CHANGE

 I had been too stubborn to open my mind, too stubborn to try something new, and too stubborn to admit I liked it.
 Although I had to be forced, getting out of my comfort zone ended up giving me courage.

 I learned, my opinions can change.
 Now, I attempt everything with an open mind, no matter how scary it may seem.
 The quality of openness is important to growing as a person.
 It is important this openness comes from within.
 And it is important to realize others can’t do it for you.

 There are experiences to be had, diverse people to meet, and life to be lived.
 With this openness, adventure can be around every corner.
 Life is about embracing adventure and thriving on it.
 Ride Space Mountain.
 It won’t kill you.

 UP FOR A CHALLENGE TO STRENGTHEN YOUR STORIES?